 There is one thing that makes Rosetta Stone distinct from other apps.
 From the start, it only uses your target language.

 They don’t translate things.
-Thinking in your mother tongue and then translating those words won’t take you far.
+Thinking in your mother tongue and translating those words won’t take you far.

 They do a superb job of supporting you in the speaking section.